 This interview was originally published in Italy: 100 Locals Tell You Where to Go, What to Eat, & How to Fit In.

 Heading to Italy and interested in wine?
 You’re in luck.
-Today, I’m republishing an interview with Cindy-Marie Harvey – a wine expert and the Senior Programme Manager with Arblaster & Clark Wine Tours.
+Today, I’m republishing an interview with Cindy-Marie Harvey – a wine expert.
 She’s here to tell you what wines to try, where to visit in Italy if wine is your thing, and more.

 As they say in Italy, cin cin!
 (Cheers.)